-A stiff neck is pain, soreness or discomfort in the neck, which is often most noticeable with neck movement.
-If you have a stiff neck, you may find that you need to turn your entire body in order to look to the side or behind you because of the discomfort.
-A stiff neck is a common condition, and most people will experience it at some point in their lives.
+A stiff neck is pain, soreness or discomfort in the neck, often most noticeable with neck movement.
+If you have a stiff neck, you may find you need to turn your entire body to look to the side or behind you because of the discomfort.
+A stiff neck is a common condition.
+Most people will experience it at some point in their lives.

-The neck consists of variety of structures, including the cervical spine, spinal cord, cervical discs, muscles, ligaments, tendons, and spinal nerves.
-Stiffness in the back or side of the neck is often caused by conditions that affect these structures, such as neck stiffness after sleeping in a position that strains the neck muscles.
+The neck consists of a variety of structures, including the bony cervical spine, spinal cord, cervical discs, blood vessels, muscles, ligaments, tendons, and spinal nerves.
+Stiffness in the back or side of the neck is often due to conditions that affect these structures, such as neck stiffness after sleeping in a position that strains the neck muscles.

 The neck also includes the trachea, throat, and associated structures, such as the thyroid cartilage (Adam’s apple) and the thyroid gland.
 A stiff neck can be due to diseases, disorders and conditions of these structures, as well as the muscles, tendons and ligaments of the neck.
-A stiff neck can also be caused by conditions of the shoulders and head, such as poor posture and tension headaches, respectively.
+A stiff neck can also be the result of conditions of the shoulders and head, such as poor posture and tension headaches, respectively.

 A stiff neck can also be associated with serious and life-threatening conditions, such as heart attack, meningitis, or neck fracture.
-Seek immediate medical care (call 911) if you, or someone you are with, have neck stiffness after neck injury or trauma, or numbness, inability to move any part of your body, chest pain, shortness of breath, or neck stiffness with fever or headache.
+Seek immediate medical care (call 911) for neck stiffness after neck injury or trauma or with numbness, inability to move any part of your body, chest pain, shortness of breath, fever or headache.

 What other symptoms might occur with a stiff neck?

-A stiff neck may occur by itself or it may be accompanied by other symptoms, which vary depending on the underlying cause, your medical history, and other factors.
+A stiff neck may occur by itself or with other symptoms, which vary depending on the underlying cause, your medical history, and other factors.
 Additional symptoms that may occur with a stiff neck include: